 Dialogue, a production of Idaho Public Television, premiered on November 10, 1994.
 After more than 500 programs, it still remains true to its original concept: a statewide public affairs show covering issues of importance to Idahoans.

 Occasionally programs are taped to allow for discussions with visiting experts.
 Guests appear in our Boise, Moscow or Pocatello studios.

-With the advent of its 19th season in October 2012, Dialogue moves to a new day and time, Friday evenings at 8:00 p.m.
+With the advent of its 20th season in July 2013, Dialogue moves to a new time on Friday evenings, 7:30 p.m.
 MT/PT on Idaho Public Television.
 The program is usually 30 minutes long, although sometimes it is expanded to an hour.
-It is repeated on Sundays at 10:30/9:30 a.m.
+It is repeated on Sundays at 5:00/4:00 p.m.
 MT/PT.
-In addition, it can be heard on radio station NPR News 91 (Treasure Valley).
+In addition, it can be heard on Boise State Public Radio, KBSX 91.5.

 The program is hosted by Marcia Franklin, longtime Idaho reporter.
-To share ideas, viewers are encouraged to use our feedback form, call toll-free 1-800-543-6868, or write us at 1455 N. Orchard Street, Boise, ID 83706.
+To share ideas, viewers are encouraged to use our feedback form, add a Facebook comment, call toll-free 1-800-543-6868, or write us at 1455 N. Orchard Street, Boise, ID 83706.
 Generally, a three-week lead time is preferable, but Dialogue can also respond to breaking news events.

 Dialogue is funded with a generous grant from the Laura Moore Cunningham Foundation.